fast-programmer/close-my-first-issue/README.md

 ## Where to go from here?

 Congratulations!
-You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll encounter often as a contributor!
+You have just completed the standard _fork -> clone -> branch -> commit -> push -> open pull request_ workflow that is used to power up to 190 million repositories.

-And be sure to [join our discord server](https://discord.com/invite/WA3h4TRfMe) if you haven't already.
+Be sure to [join our discord server](https://discord.com/invite/WA3h4TRfMe) if you haven't already.